Niki de Saint Phalle: Later years (1990–2002)

 In her final years, Saint Phalle was afflicted with emphysema, asthma, and severe arthritis, which she and many commentators attributed to exposure to airborne glass fibers, fumes, and petrochemicals from materials used in her artworks.
 Despite these handicaps, she launched into exploring new venues, new technologies, and new art media.

-In 1989, Ricardo Menon, Saint Phalle's former assistant, died of AIDS; his loss plunged Saint Phalle into depression.
+In 1989, Ricardo Menon, Saint Phalle's former assistant, died of AIDS; his death plunged Saint Phalle into depression.
 She created a large mosaic sculpture of a cat, Chat de Ricardo, to serve as his cemetery headstone in Montparnasse Cemetery, Paris, France.
 She placed a second copy of the memorial sculpture in her Tarot Garden in Tuscany, where he had worked closely with her for nearly a decade.

 In 1990, Saint Phalle completed Skull (Meditation Room), a 5 m tall room-sized skull-shaped enclosure surfaced in colorful mosaics and lined inside with mosaic mirrors, to memorialize the AIDS crisis.
 She also used bronze for the first time, in a series of Egyptian gods and goddesses.

 In 1991, she produced a maquette for Le Temple Idéal ("The Ideal Temple"), a place of worship welcoming all religions, in response to the religious intolerance she saw while working in Jerusalem.
 The city of Nîmes (France) commissioned her to build the architectural sculpture, but the project never was constructed, due to politics.
 Over the years, she had become interested in myths and religious traditions beyond her childhood Roman Catholic upbringing, including Jewish, Hindu, Buddhist, and ancient Egyptian beliefs.

 In August 1991, Jean Tinguely died suddenly of a heart attack in Bern, Switzerland.
 During his previous two years of declining health, he had stopped taking medication and began preparing for death.
 The couple had separated years before, but remained very close; the loss of her longtime collaborator and intimate friend affected Saint Phalle deeply.
 She was writing a memoir letter about their first meeting when news of his death reached her.

 In his memory, Saint Phalle created her first kinetic sculptures, which she called Méta-Tinguelys.
 With initial assistance from her artist friend Larry Rivers, she created a series of kinetic reliefs or moving paintings, called Tableaux Éclatés ("Shattered Paintings"), in homage to her late husband and colleague.
 When a visitor approached, a photocell would trigger motors which caused elements of the paintings to separate.